junxit/us-congress-bills-115/bill.md

 - **(1)** *Administrator* The term Administrator means the Administrator of General Services.
 - **(2)** *Agency* The term agency has the meaning given the term in section 3502 of title 44, United States Code.
-- **(3)** *Covered agency* The term covered agency means an agency or component of an agency that is required by the Director to collect voluntary feedback under for purposes of section 6, based on an assessment of the components and programs of the agency with the highest impact on or number of interactions with individuals or entities.
+- **(3)** *Covered agency* The term covered agency means an agency or component of an agency that is required by the Director to collect voluntary feedback for purposes of section 6, based on an assessment of the components and programs of the agency with the highest impact on or number of interactions with individuals or entities.
 - **(4)** *Director* The term Director means the Director of the Office of Management and Budget.
 - **(5)** *Voluntary feedback* The term voluntary feedback has the meaning given the term in section 3502 of title 44, United States Code, as added by section 4 of this Act.